Updated on July 9th, 2021 // by Katie Griffin

 One of the symptoms your pregnant partner may experience in early pregnancy is an altered sense of smell.
 Things that didn’t bother her before may now be intolerable and may make her feel nauseated or even throw up.
 If she normally does most of the cooking, offer to share this task for now.
 Making or bringing in a few healthy meals a week may make her feel significantly better.

 Become a Chore Machine

 Look at the current distribution of household chores and duties in your family.
 See if there are places where you can take over some of what your partner usually does.
 Are we suggesting you take on every little thing and burn yourself out in the process?
 Absolutely not.
 Just know that she may be experiencing pretty extreme fatigue and that taking a little off her plate will likely mean a lot to her.

 If you have pets, take over at least some of their care during pregnancy.
 Change the cat’s litter box.
 This is something she should not do while pregnant because cat feces can contain a parasite called toxoplasma gondii that could harm an unborn baby (2).
 Offer to do things like walk the dog (unless she enjoys that time) and carry heavy bags of food or containers of litter as well.

 Supportive Partner During Pregnancy: Self Care

 Pregnancy brings so many changes, emotions, and worries.
 You may not be sure yet how you feel about the pregnancy.
-You may not feel like it’s real since you can’t actually see any changes in your partner yet.
+It may not feel completely real since you can’t actually see any changes in your partner yet.
 You may feel in awe of your partner, but a little envious that it seems to be all about her.
-You may feel excited about becoming a father but worried about how you’ll take to fatherhood or concerned about logistics like money or your living space.
+You may feel excited about becoming a parent but worried about how you’ll take to parenting or concerned about logistics like money or your living space.

 To learn more, in detail, about what changes are happening with your partner and your baby during weeks 4 to 8, check out these Kopa Birth posts.